Our three pillars: to learn, support the community, and have fun.

 WHAT WE DO

-We meet from September to May on the 2nd and 4th Thursday of every month (except in December when we meet on the 2nd Thursday only).
-On the 2nd Thursday, we have a jam-packed program with guest speakers and member presentations.
-On the 4th Thursday, competitions are held which are a golden opportunity for members to not only show their work, but also to learn about the art of critiquing and evaluating images.
-Throughout the year we also offer other member activities (e.g., workshops, outings, special interest group meetings, mentoring, social events, community support).
+We meet at 7:00 p.m. on the 2nd and 4th Thursday of every month from September to May (except in December when we meet on the 2nd Thursday only).
+On the 2nd Thursday, we have a guest speaker and a member showcase.
+The 4th Thursday is competition night, which is a golden opportunity for members to show their work and also to learn about the art of critiquing images.

 WHERE WE MEET